 MEDICAL PHYSICS | NETWORK SCIENCE

-• With more than 80 students and 31 tenured and tenure-track faculty, we provide a wide range of research group choices for our students.
+• With more than 80 students and 31 tenured and tenure-track faculty, we provide a wide range of research group choices for students in the physics graduate program.

-• 90 percent of our faculty have major grants to fund their research and the department publishes well over 100 papers annually.
+• 90 percent of our faculty in the physics PhD program have major grants to fund their research and the department publishes well over 100 papers annually.

 • Northeastern University and the Department of Physics are located in the heart of Boston, home to 34 universities and one of the world’s leading hubs of scientific innovation.

 HEAR FROM OUR STUDENTS